1821 Info 10a for Caleb Crompton

 Age at death given as 79.

-Charles married Elizabeth Cox (1854-1925) in 1872.
-They had no children.
-Part of the insight in to life of Charles' is inferred in the life of William henry Cox jnr.
+Charles Walter and Lizzie had no children.
+An insight in Charles' early life is inferred in the life of William Henry COX jnr.

 1821info10a, sheet 2